josh-hogle/go-vanity-cfworker/README.md

 In order to set up your vanity "server", you'll need to perform the following steps:

+0. In order for wrangler to work you need to autorize it with you cloudflare account.
+This can be done using the command `yarn exec wrangler login`.
 1. After cloning the repository, run `yarn setup`.
 This will install the required Node packages and prepare the Cloudflare Workers KV namespaces for you.

    - You can choose any name you'd like for the service.